vzujos/Hyprland_Setup/Apps_REAMDE.md

 # Internet section

 ## vpn
-GlobalProtect-openconnect — A GlobalProtect VPN client (GUI) for Linux, based on OpenConnect and built with Qt5, supports SAML auth mode.
-Mullvad — A GUI client for the Mullvad VPN service Nebula — A mesh VPN network
+1. Mullvad — A GUI client for the Mullvad VPN service
-NetworkManager — Supports a variety of protocols (e.g. MS, Cisco, Fortinet) via a plugin system.
+2. WireGuard — Next generation secure network tunnel
-OpenConnect — Supports Cisco and Juniper VPNs.
+3. OpenConnect — Supports Cisco and Juniper VPNs.
-ProtonVPN — VPN provider that uses the OpenVPN and WireGuard protocol.
+4. ProtonVPN — VPN provider that uses the OpenVPN and WireGuard protocol.
+5. strongSwan — IPsec-based VPN Solution.
+6. Nebula — A mesh VPN network
+- NetworkManager — Supports a variety of protocols (e.g. MS, Cisco, Fortinet) via a plugin system.
+- GlobalProtect-openconnect — A GlobalProtect VPN client (GUI) for Linux, based on OpenConnect and built with Qt5, supports SAML auth mode.
-OpenVPN — To connect to OpenVPN VPNs. strongSwan — IPsec-based VPN Solution.
+- OpenVPN — To connect to OpenVPN VPNs.
-WireGuard — Next generation secure network tunnel

 # Utilities section